LTU-RAI/MRIO/README.md

 # MRIO
+## How IMU Drift Influences Multi-Radar Inertial Odometry for Ground Robots in Subterranean Terrains
 This is a real-time ROS2 implementation of the MRIO (Multi-Radar Inertial Odometry) originally developed by Moumita Mukherjee.

 ## Dependencies